 - Macro nutrient information for every recipe and total macros for each day

-Download the diet plan by clicking the button below.
+You can download the 1-week vegan keto diet plan by clicking the button below

-Supplement meals with plenty of high fat, high calorie, low carb foods to meals like pumpkin seeds, sunflower seeds, chia seeds, almonds and walnuts, coconut milk, coconut cream and oils.
-Adding 1 tbsp of coconut oil to a smoothie or drizzling 1 tbsp of avocado oil over a meal adds 117 – 124 calories, 14g of fat and 0 carbs.
+Examples are pumpkin seeds, sunflower seeds, chia seeds, almonds and walnuts, coconut milk, coconut cream and various oils.
+For example, adding 1 tbsp of coconut oil to a smoothie or drizzling 1 tbsp of avocado oil over a meal adds 117 – 124 calories, 14g of fat and 0 carbs.

-Being on a calorie deficit is fine, but once you calculate your target always try to get the same or slightly more calories, as not getting enough will cause your metabolism to slow down, make you feel sluggish and have other curb your weight loss efforts.
+Also, don’t worry too much about exceeding your caloric intake by a small amount.
 When it comes to succeeding with the ketogenic dieting it’s much more important you are staying in your net carb range, getting a variety of nutrients and getting enough protein than to worry about exceeding your caloric intake by 100-200 calories.
-You’ll also want to supplement with some form of multivitamin to make sure your getting everything you need to thrive on this diet!

 There really isn’t a limit to how long you can use this for, although most people like to switch it up after 2 – 4 weeks.

 The real question is how long should you stay on a plant based ketogenic diet?
-This is a question we get asked often and the answer is – it depends.
+This is a question I get asked often and the answer is – it depends.

 If your goal is to lose weight or increase your energy throughout the day you don’t necessarily need to stay on keto forever, although you can if you choose.
-If you have epilepsy or are a type 1 or 2 diabetic the ketogenic diet you might want to do vegan keto long term and many people have great success with this, but we do recommend working with a medical professional if you are doing this for medical reasons.
+If you have epilepsy or are a type 1 or 2 diabetic the ketogenic diet you might want to do vegan keto long term and many people have great success with this, but consult a medical professional for advice if you are doing this for medical reasons.

 - The low-fat group had higher total cholesterol, the low-carb group had lower total cholesterol.